aratik711/wordpress-helm-chart/Readme.txt

 You can more details here: https://docs.helm.sh/using_helm/#installing-helm

-Unzip the apporbit.zip in any directory on the kubernetes node and edit the install.sh file in apporbit directory.
+Edit the install.sh file in wordpress-helm-chart directory.

-unzip apporbit.zip

 Edit the following variables: